YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    -[REPL]ACE

-* By default, MUPIP BACKUP protect against overwriting the destination files. -REPLACE disables this default behavior.
+* By default, MUPIP BACKUP protects against overwriting the destination files. -REPLACE disables this default behavior.

 * -REPLACE is compatible only with -DATABASE.